PAL*M: Property Attestation for Large Generative Models: Introduction

 But, Laminator does not scale to generative models, such as large language models (LLMs).
-For example, large datasets cannot reside fully in TEE memory and are accessed via \emph{random sampling} from untrusted storage, undermining standard integrity measurement strategies.
+For example, large datasets cannot reside fully in TEE memory and are \emph{random sampled} from untrusted storage, undermining standard integrity measurement strategies.

-Enabling ML property attestations for generative models requires addressing three challenges: (1) handling of large datasets outside of TEE memory sampled in a \emph{random} fashion, (2) supporting CPU-GPU computing environments, and (3) defining property attestation for common operations related to generative models.
+Enabling ML property attestations for generative models requires addressing three challenges: (1) handling of large datasets outside of TEE memory sampled \emph{randomly}, (2) supporting CPU-GPU computing environments, and (3) defining property attestation for common operations related to generative models.
 We address these challenges with \method, the first framework for \emph{ML property attestations of large generative models}, using LLMs for illustration.

 \method employs \textit{incremental multiset hashing}~\cite{msh} to enable compact secure integrity tracking of large, randomly-accessed, datasets, and TEE-aware GPUs to efficiently and securely ensure integrity of heterogeneous operations.
 Finally, we define property attestations for a comprehensive set of operations (e.g., fine-tuning, quantization, LLM chat sessions) that do not require revealing confidential datasets or models to \vrf.
 We prototype and evaluate \method using Intel TDX and NVIDIA H100.

-In summary, we claim the following contributions: we \begin{enumerate}[leftmargin=*] \item use incremental multiset hash functions to construct representative measurements of datasets in external storage that are randomly sampled at run-time (Section~\ref{sec:measure-datasets}). \item define how to measure properties of generative model operations, incorporating GPU attestation evidence without exposing confidential details (Section~\ref{sec:properties}); \item specify a property attestation protocol that shows how such measurements and outputs can be combined to prove data/models were produced by a \method-equipped CPU-GPU configuration (Section~\ref{sec:attestation}); and \item implement and evaluate \method on Intel TDX and NVIDIA H100 with real-world datasets/models, showing it meets all requirements (Sections~\ref{sec:setup} and~\ref{sec:evaluation}). \end{enumerate}
+Our contributions are: we \begin{enumerate}[leftmargin=*] \item propose use of incremental multiset hash functions to construct representative measurements of datasets in external storage that are randomly sampled at run-time (Section~\ref{sec:measure-datasets}); \item define how to measure properties of generative model operations, incorporating GPU attestation evidence without exposing confidential details (Section~\ref{sec:properties}); \item specify a property attestation protocol that shows how such measurements and outputs can be combined to prove data/models were produced by a \method-equipped CPU-GPU configuration (Section~\ref{sec:attestation}); \item implement a fully functional prototype\footnote{To be released after peer review} of \method built on commercially available CVM and TEE-aware GPU -- Intel TDX and NVIDIA H100 (Section~\ref{sec:setup}); and \item show that \method meets desired requirements, including efficiency for common operations, using real-world datasets/models, and security, by formally modeling and verifying \method's property attestation protocol using Tamarin Prover (Section~\ref{sec:evaluation}). \end{enumerate}